Admission to String Project

 The UT String Project seeks to work with and support the school music programs in our Central Texas schools.
 To this end, we require that our students participate in their school music programs if their school offers orchestra.
 Students found to be in violation will immediately be placed on probation.

-Absences—classes and lessons.
-Students must be present at all Saturday morning classes and scheduled lessons.
-If it is necessary for a student to miss a class or lesson, the parent should submit an Absence form including the reason for the absence in writing before the scheduled time.
+Students must be present at all Saturday morning classes as well as scheduled lessons.
+If it is necessary for a student to miss a class or lesson, the parent should submit an Absence form before the scheduled time.
 Teachers are not expected to make up lessons missed by students.
 If it is necessary for a teacher to cancel a lesson, s/he is required to notify the parent in advance and to make up the lesson, preferably in advance.

 2. Death in the immediate family